 What About Plastic?

 Recycling plastic is a bit tricky.
 Make it a habit to check the numbers inside the “chasing arrows” symbol on the plastic container each time.
 The numbers (listed from 1-7) helps identify the material used for the product, but not all materials can be recycled.
 Get a better understanding of them below.
 It will aid you in knowing where to sort specific plastics and what to avoid purchasing them in the future.
+As a reminder, please check with your local municipal to find out what you can or cannot recycle.

 #1 – PET (Polyethylene Terephthalate)